 Students who need to complete all elements can do so over a four year period.
 Students with exemptions will take less time than this, while others may opt for a longer period of study.
 Tuition hours are between 50 and 60 hours per paper, depending on level.
 The exception is Strategic Business Leader, which has 90 tuition hours.

 *Students taking the Applied Knowledge and Applied Skills papers can choose between external ACCA exams or internal, exemption awarding university exams.
 These internal exams earn exemptions from ACCA's Applied Knowledge and Applied Skills papers on a paper by paper basis, as well as earning University of South Wales awards, a Certificate of Higher Education (Professional Accounting) on completion of 120 credits and a Diploma of Higher Education (Professional Accounting) on completion of 240 credits.

 Workshops are delivered in various combinations of morning, afternoon or evening sessions (session availability subject to student demand).
 Tuition occurs in weekly slots, with students attending one day per week.
 Our brochure gives details of tuition offered for December and June exams.
-September-December deliveries also include 1-3 additional whole study days.
+September-December deliveries also include one to three additional whole study days.
 Students can commence their studies in either September or January.

 This mode of delivery also ensures that students are not required to be absent from their work place for long periods of time.

-Fees, timetables and the next available entry points can be found here.
+Fees, timetables and the next available entry points can be found in our brochure.